lucasparada20/tlb_exact/README.md

 ## Instances

 The instances can be found in this [Google drive link](https://drive.google.com/file/d/1Q-0E389K-WTVqK05zVU2rITzFuYCQLoM/view?usp=sharing).
 These instances are very large-sized.
 Smaller instances can be found in my other repo for the [TLB generator](https://github.com/lucasparada20/tlb_generator).

+## Calling the executable

+You can run the code by using one of the sample commands provided in `run_slr.sh`